Microchip-MPLAB-Harmony/motor_control/algorithms/pmsm_foc/mc_plant_docs/mc_plant/software_modules.md

 </style>

 # Configure software modules
-The **MC Plant** provides end users to configure the motor control software modules as per their project requirements.
+The **Harmony QSpin** provides end users to configure the motor control software modules as per their project requirements.

 For convenience, the motor control software is divided into following modules:
 - Start-up Configurator